f0nzie/dataviz-rsuite/README.md

 # dataviz-rsuite

-## ebook built with rsuite.
+## ebook built with `rsuite`.
 How is this different
-This ebook was created with `bookdown` by its author [Claus Wilke]() .
+This bookdown ebook [**Fundamentals of Data Visualization**](https://www.amazon.com/gp/product/1492031089) was originally created with `bookdown` by its author [Claus Wilke](@ClausWilke).
 The version here is different in the way it has been built, and can be rebuilt, even from the bare metal.

 I have used `rsuite` to make it fully reproducible and easier to knit.
 This ebook is, in some way, difficult to match or keep all the dependencies.
-Some package will not be found in [CRAN](), or have newer versions in Github.
+Some packages will not be found in [CRAN](), or have newer versions in Github.
+To save all the package installation in the R global environment, I have chosen to create the book in an isolated environment with rsuite.
-Unfortunately, since not all good things last forever, after a package upgrade the ebook may stop building.
+Besides, since not all good things last forever, after a package upgrade the ebook may stop building.
 These are all the packages required to build this ebook:

 ```
   logging,